Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and went through the updates received.

-JRG098 – Discussed update and review of HRA charges had been mentioned by Peter Barry at the rent setting launch Nov 24 and a commitment made to share outcome of the review so tenants keen to see what outcome was.
-Review was planned for August so assume outcome should be known for Sept JRG and Jane to ask for an update for the full JRG 25/9.
+JRG098 – Discussed update and review of HRA charges had been mentioned by Peter Barry at the rent setting launch Nov 24.
+A commitment was made to share outcome of the review, so tenants keen to see the outcome.
+Review was planned for August so Jane to ask for an update for the full JRG 25/9.

 Update on CCTV Programme and Provision (Nicola Pettigrew)

-Jane shared the most update position provided for the Liaison meeting 28/8.
+Jane shared the most recent position provided for the Liaison meeting 28/8.
 Completion date now Sept/Oct.
-Previous updates had confirmed that programme still in budget as BT covering any additional cost so Jane to get clarification that programme still within budget.
+Previous updates confirmed programme still within budget as BT covering any additional costs – Jane to clarify that the programme remains within budget.
+Tenants pleased with revised live monitoring times and work Nicola and team did to mitigate the impact of the original budget cut.

 Void Budget and Performance Monitoring

-Jane shared the new void template on screen and Stefan talked thro the new layout.
-Underspend in Q1 for revenue and capital budgets.
-Is usually a slowing down in Q1 and at Christmas due to holidays and should improve over rest of year. £7.2M between revenue and capital budgets for voids – calculated based on usually 750 terminations plus targeted number of Buybacks plus targeted reduction in number of voids.
+Jane shared the new void template on screen, and Stefan explained the new layout.
+Underspend noted in Q1 for revenue and capital budgets.
+Q1 usually slows down and again at Christmas; performance expected to improve over rest of year. £7.2M between revenue and capital budgets for voids – calculated based on approx. 750 terminations, targeted Buybacks, and targeted reduction in number of voids.

 Update on Capital Programme P2

-New template shared on screen and been updated with April and May details.
-Stefan explained the updates for each of the programmes.
-Discussed capital programme funding and Stefan confirmed that 50% of rent goes on borrowing- what you spend this year is what you borrow and start paying back next year.
+New template shared on screen and updated with April and May details.
+Stefan explained updates for each programme.
+Discussed capital programme funding – confirmed that 50% of rent goes on borrowing; expenditure this year generates repayment next year.

-- What are the trade-offs for programmes not being delivered?
-Building up a backlog has an impact on the tenants not getting work done.
+- Trade-offs for programmes not delivered – impact on tenants not getting work done.

 - How many WDC properties still need EWI?

-- Concern about roof programme progress – only 37 done out of expected 63 – seems best time of year to do these so what are reasons for lower number?
+- Concern about roof programme progress – only 37 done out of expected 63; reasons for lower number?

-- Is the full roof budget still expected to be spent?
+- Is full roof budget still expected to be spent?

-- Bathroom programme also making good progress – ahead of programme and getting more done for less – again is this efficiencies or has the bathroom quality being installed changed?
+- Bathroom programme ahead of schedule and more done for less – efficiencies or change in quality?

 Joint Rent Group